When they want you to buy something they will call you.

 I don’t really care what you believe about the causes of the 9-11 attacks; or about who killed the Kennedys and Martin Luther King; or whether the elections of 2000 and 2004 were stolen; or whether Muammar Gaddafi, Saddam Hussain, male daycare teachers, Latino gardeners or Muslims were threats to your children; or if you cross the street whenever you see a Black teenager approaching; or if you wouldn’t travel to Texas or New Jersey until they were declared free of Ebola; or whether you will allow your children to attend school with kids who haven’t been vaccinated.
 I do care if you take the bait every time the media offers you another new disease to worry about.

 I care about whether you take the bait every time the media offers you another case of “Missing White Woman Syndrome.”
 Remember Polly Klaas, Chandra Levy and Laci Peterson?
 I’m sure you remember Jessica Lynch, the white woman captured by the Iraqis during the Gulf War?
-Do you remember Shoshana Johnson, the black woman who was captured along with her?
+Perhaps you remember Shoshana Johnson, the black woman who was captured along with her?
 I care that you understand that these stories, true or not, selectively manipulate the 350-year American legacy of captivity narratives.

 What I care about is this: are you aware of how deeply in your bones lies the real infection, the heritage of Othering, that need to project your darkness upon the scapegoat-of-the-moment, to automatically react with abject hysteria to every new threat that the terrorism experts and pharmaceutical shills throw at you, to demonize and ridicule friends and loved ones as “conspiracy theorists” simply because they hold opinions that have not been sanctified by the high priests of thought control?